EDUCATIONAL ADVENTURES

 • School lock-in events (at least with 2 supervisors)

-• Out of town camping trips sponsored by school
+• Out-of-town camping trips sponsored by the school

 • All overnight activities must implement an educational component.